 This goal closely aligns to the district's stated Core Value: We recognize that our system is inequitable by design and we vigilantly work to confront and interrupt inequities that exist to level the playing field and provide opportunities for everyone to learn, grow, and reach their greatness.
 This goal also uplifts the need for an effective MTSS structure to support the social and emotional growth and wellness in effort to that could decrease the number of suspensions and expulsions.
-In addition, the goal also promotes the need for culturally responsive professional learning to ensure an equity lens serves as the driver behind disciplinary determinations.

-While SCUSD endeavors to reduce expulsion rates whenever possible, there are violations that require with further investigation and could lead to expulsions in accordance with California Education Code.
+In addition, the goal also promotes the need for culturally responsive professional learning to ensure an equity lens is the driver behind disciplinary determinations.
+While SCUSD endeavors to reduce the expulsion rate whenever possible, there are violations that must be followed up with expulsions in accordance with California Education Code.
 However, SCUSD has been a State leader in finding alternatives to expulsions.
-In recent years, SCUSD, has developed a strategy to reduce the number of suspensions which includes ongoing communication and training for administrators, collaborating with community and advocacy groups, resulting in a reduction in the number of suspensions for disruption and defiance.
-Also, SCUSD employs the use of campus mediators and safety officers to resolve disputes, prior to suspensions.
-While these efforts are emerging, all signs point to improvement.
-There is an acknowledgement that substantially more work that needs to be done around building safer, more inclusive and culturally competent practices.
-SCUSD will need a comprehensive professional learning plan for both district and site leader to ensure systematic change.
+In recent years, SCUSD, has developed a strategy to reduce the number of suspensions which includes ongoing communication and training for administrators, collaborating with community and advocacy groups thereby reducing the number of suspensions for disruption and defiance.
+Also, SCUSD employing campus mediators and safety officers to resolve disputes, prior to suspensions.
+While these efforts are emerging, all signs point to an improvement.
+There is substantially more work that needs to be done around building safer, more inclusive and culturally competent practices.
+SCUSD will need a comprehensive professional learning plan for both district and site leaders.

 Educational partners have expressed disappointment with the current state and have set expectations for improvements to address the disproportionality in suspension rates.
-According to the California Dashboard 2021-2022, suspension data indicates, there are 4 student groups with a performance level of Very High, to include African Americans, Foster Youth, Homeless Youth and Students with Disabilities.
-Within this performance level, African American students have the highest suspension rates of any other group.
-The need for systemic change, as recommended by our educational partners, will provide opportunities to effective processes to reduce suspensions and expulsions.
+According to the California Dashboard 2021-2022 Suspension data, there are 4 student groups with a performance level designation of Very High to include African Americans, Foster Youth, Homeless Youth and Students with Disabilities.
+Within this performance level, African American Students are higher than any other group.
+The needs for systems change, as recommended by our educational partners, will provide opportunities to effective presses to reduce suspensions and expulsions.

 In the section below (Measuring and Reporting Results), abbreviations are used for student groups.
-These include EL (English Learners), FY (Foster Youth), HY (Homeless Youth), MY (Migrant Youth), SED (Socioeconomically Disadvantaged students), SWD (Students with

-Disabilities), AA (African American students), AI/AN (American Indian or Alaska Native students), A (Asian students), F (Filipino students), H/L (Hispanic/Latino students), PI (Native Hawaiian or Pacific Islander Students), W (White students), and TOM (Students of Two or More races/Multiracial students).
+These include EL (English Learners), FY (Foster Youth), HY (Homeless Youth), MY (Migrant Youth), SED (Socioeconomically Disadvantaged students), SWD (Students with Disabilities), AA (African American students), AI/AN (American Indian or Alaska Native students), A (Asian students), F (Filipino students), H/L (Hispanic/Latino students), PI (Native Hawaiian or Pacific Islander Students), W (White students), and TOM (Students of Two or More races/Multiracial students).